 Remarkably, Lien Waivers continue to be among the most overlooked construction project documents.
-For a Developer and property Owner, the purpose of the Lien Waiver is clear: to ensure Contractors are paid so as to reduce the risk of liens on the property.
-The Lien Waiver is an affirmation from the Contractor to the Owner/GC that it has received a payment, and that they will not record a lien against the property for their work.
+For a CRE Developer or Property Owner, the purpose of the Lien Waiver is clear: to ensure Contractors are paid so as to reduce the risk of liens on the property.
+The Lien Waiver is an affirmation from the Contractor to the Owner/GC that it has received a payment, and they will not record a lien against the property for their work.

 After all, getting the construction project done timely and free from liens is the goal.